maartenplieger/react-webmapjs/README.md

 # react-webmapjs

 # Development
 ## Inspecting the components with storybook
 Storybook can be used to view the components.
-If you run `npm run storybook` a storbook server will start in which you can see all the components for which stories are written.
+If you run `npm run storybook` a storybook server will start in which you can see all the components for which stories are written.

 ## Writing a new story
 Stories live in the stories folder.
 Here is the documentation on the syntax for adding new stories: https://storybook.js.org/docs/basics/writing-stories/

 ## Tests
 Test can be run by the following command:
 `npm test`
 This will run all the tests specified in the stories without starting a browser.
+Currently only the mounting of components is tested, no interaction testing is implemented yet.

 # Setting up CI/CD
 ## Creating an authentication token